kali/tractjs/README.md

 ### My model with dynamic input dimensions doesn't work.
 Why?

-Currently, tract requires has some restrictions on dynamic dimensions.
+Currently, tract has some restrictions on dynamic dimensions.
 If your model has a dynamic dimension, there's multiple solutions:

 1. Declare a dynamic dimension via an input fact.
 Input facts are a way to provide additional information about input type and shape that can not be inferred via the model data: